konrad/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_2025/presentation_publication/Evaluating.md

 ---

-# A recommended gramework for quality evaluation of knowledge graph
+# A recommended framework for quality evaluation of KG

 **Categories of knowledge graph applications:**